geoffreyfloyd/hoomanlogic/README.rst

 How to use hoomanlogic:

-    - Decorate functions with @hoomancando to give it a wrapper for building the parameter args based from text-based input.
+    - Decorate functions with @hoomancando to give it a wrapper that builds the parameter args from text-based input.
     - Decorate classes with @hoomaninterface that contain functions decorated with @hoomancando.
 The parent class can be decorated to give all inherited classes the necessary attributes and functions.